 “Historically, these companies offer the best claims experience,” Clark says.
 “The whole thing about insurance is not necessarily to have the lowest premiums, but to have the coverage you need if something goes wrong — and these companies all excel in that respect.”

-But the downside with USAA, if there can be said to be one at all, is that the insurance coverage and other financial services it offers are only available to those in the military or who are affiliated with the military through direct family ties.
+But the downside with USAA, if there can be said to be one at all, is that most of the insurance coverage and other financial services it offers are only available to those in the military, those who are veterans or those who are affiliated with the military through direct family ties.

 So that may eliminate USAA from consideration for a lot of people.

 Unlike USAA, Amica Mutual has no artificial barriers to entry.
 But because Amica Mutual is a mutual company, it tends to be very expensive during your first year as a customer.

 When you join a mutual company like Amica, there are no shareholders like there are with other public companies.
 You become a part owner of the company when you sign up for insurance.

 So that first year, with the higher upfront costs, is basically you “buying into” the company.
 After that, customers typically get an annual premium rebate equal to about 20% of what they paid that year, subject to how the company is doing financially.

 Also a mutual company, New Jersey Manufacturers Insurance Company (NJM) boasts in its press releases that it generally beats other insurers’ premiums in the Garden State by 20%, according to N.J. insurance regulators.